Health Insurance – Beyond the First Eight Months

 The Health Insurance Marketplace will help you get coverage that meets your needs and fits your budget.
 Open enrollment began October 1, 2013.

 You can apply for health coverage, compare all your options, and enroll in a plan in one streamlined application through the Marketplace.
-ORR collaborated with the Centers for Medicare and Medicaid Services to translate the application into 15 languages.
+ORR collaborated with the Centers for Medicare and Medicaid Services to translate the application into languages relevant to the refugee community.
 These translations can serve as training tools for completing the application.
-Below is a list of the 15 languages:
+Below is a list of some of the languages available::

 Information about Refugees for Navigators